4,600 years ago, a brotherhood of wise men in Mesopotamia discovered the cosmic secret for continuous renewal.*

 This esoteric knowledge remained hidden until 1916 when the Russian mystic, G.I.
 Gurdjieff revealed how the Octave and the Enneagram offer the possibility for perpetual self-renewal.

-Bruce Miller uses ancient knowledge, recent history, and compelling personal stories to show how waves of adversity provide the energy for UPLIFT.
-The book serves as an entertaining guide to Harnessing the Hidden Engine of Continuous Renewal.
+Bruce Miller uses ancient knowledge, recent history, and compelling personal stories to show how waves of adversity provide the energy for his book:

 Bruce encountered this knowledge in 1975 at age 24 while helping English author, Reshad (Tim) Feild establish the Institute for Conscious Life in Los Angeles.
 Reshad had performed with Dusty Springfield earlier in his career.
 When Bruce encountered Reshad’s sorcerer-like gift to heal the sick, open the heart, and banish gloom, Bruce became a student of this movement of energy called the Octave.
 In effect, Bruce became Reshad’s Octave apprentice.